When is St. Andrew's Day?

 St. Andrew's Day is observed every year to celebrate the life and contributions of Saint Andrew, who holds a special place as Scotland's patron saint.
 This holiday affords the perfect opportunity for Scots worldwide to honor their national heritage and immerse themselves in traditional Scottish culture.
 Saint Andrew's influence transcends the mere religious sphere, extending into the realm of national identity.

-This year St. Andrew's Day will be celebrated on Saturday, November 30, 2024.
+This year St. Andrew's Day was celebrated on Saturday, November 30, 2024.
 Next year St. Andrew's Day will be celebrated on Sunday, November 30, 2025.

 St. Andrew's Day Dates